-We eat a lot of sweet potatoes here whether cut into wedges or chips for orange chips as my girls call them or roasted then stopped out for instant mash.
-I tend to batch bake them as they eep well for a few days afterwards and I love having them on hand for quick, nutritious meals for the girls ( and us of course ).
-I like to thrown them into soup for a delicious creamy thickness and to top bolognese for my twist on cottage pie.
+We eat a lot of sweet potatoes here whether cut into wedges or chips for orange chips as my girls call them or roasted then scooped out for instant mash.
+I tend to batch bake them as they keep well for a few days afterwards and I love having them on hand for quick, nutritious meals for the girls ( and us of course ).
+I like to throw them into soup for a delicious creamy thickness and to top bolognese for my twist on cottage pie.

 I created these on one of those days where all you want to do is eat.
 I wanted all the gooey cheese and chocolate as well as pancakes..cakes and bread.
 I thought it may be nice to try out some pancake ideas that were a little healthier than the ones I normally make and that could also use up some of my leftover sweet potato.

 Approx 115g of cooled roasted sweet potato (skin removed)

 40g Self Raising flour